Hermann-SW/Raspberry_v1_camera_global_external_shutter/README.md

 - cover complete setup (2nd "shots tool" section example) with moving box
 - cover only camera, bright light and eg. propeller with moving box

+There are commercially available highspeed flashes like the [Vela One](http://www.vela.io/vela-one-high-speed-flash).
+Compared to the 5000lm diy highspeed flash described in next section (that has proven to be able to capture with 4µs flash duration), the Vela One has advantages and disadvantages:
+- (+) allows for flash durations down to 0.5µs (diy will not provide enough light for that duration)
+- (+) provides 1 million lumens compared to 5000lm
+- (-) costly (940£) compared to 20$ for diy
+- (-) low maximal continuous strobe frequency (50Hz) comaped to 9KHz of diy (90KHz possible)

+The first point can be mitigated a bit for diy flashlight.
+What really counts is lux, not lumens.
+For given lumen, lux is inversely quadratric proportional to distance (reducing distance by factor x increases lux by factor x²).
+The airsoft pellet trajectories just above 5000lm led (without COB reflector) shown below provided an immense increase of lux hitting the flying pellet.

 ## Setup for global external shutter